Empowering Multimodal Respiratory Sound Classification with Counterfactual Adversarial Debiasing for Out-of-Distribution Robustness: Methodologies

 At inference, we adopt TIE as the debiased prediction, ensuring that model outputs leverage the informative contributions of metadata while suppressing spurious correlations.

 \textbf{Adversarial Debiasing.} To promote metadata-agnostic representations for robustness across different clinical environments, we apply adversarial debiasing \cite{zhang2018mitigating} to the NDE.
+To mitigate deployment bias, both recording devices and locations are targeted as they vary across clinical sites.

-We assume that recording device types and locations vary across hospitals and introduce bias during deployment; hence, both are targeted.
-Debiasing is restricted to the natural direct effect (NDE), with logits $Y_{t}$ fed to an adversary $U$ to yield representation $z$, while classification is optimized with cross-entropy (CE).
-Thus, with $D_{a}$, the adversarial discriminator for the metadata attribute $a \in \{\text{location}, \text{device}\}$ and $l_{a}$, its corresponding ground-truth label, the regarding objective is as:
+Debiasing is restricted to the natural direct effect (NDE), with logits $Y_{t}$ fed to an adversary $U$ to yield representation $z$.
+A Gradient Reversal Layer (GRL, $ \mathcal{R} $) between $z$ and $D_a$ reverses gradients to promote metadata-insensitive features, with both tasks optimized via CE.
+Thus, with $D_{a}$, the adversarial discriminator for the metadata attribute $a \in \{\text{location}, \text{device}\}$ and $l_{a}$, its corresponding ground-truth label, the objective is as follows:

 \textbf{Counterfactual Data Augmentation.} To encourage invariance in metadata representations, we replace sensitive metadata with neutral placeholders (e.g., `This patient is an adult patient.' → `This patient’s age is unknown.') in the NDE model (Clinical TinyBERT \cite{rohanian2024lightweight}), instead of simply erasing or converting to UNK token \cite{zhong2020random, koo2025overcoming}.